cabrerajulian401/yendo-auth-api/README.md

 For a company like Yendo, the initial authorization is more than just a transaction; it's the entry point to a sophisticated risk assessment process.
 This service simulates that first step, providing a robust and scalable foundation for a system that must:

 * **Handle High-Volume Requests:** Reliably process thousands of credit applications in a secure manner
-* **Capture Critical Data:** Securely ingest the necessary data points for making an underwriting decision.
+* **Capture Critical Data:** Securely ingest the necessary data points for making an underwriting decision using Encoding/Decoding and HTTP Server logic
 * **Ensure Low Latency:** Provide a fast response to customers and partners.

 This prototype proves out the core API structure required to support these critical business needs.